zeromsi/zeromsi/README.md

 - Developing framework components.
 - Doing PoC’s with cutting edge technologies and tools.
-- Taking care of our in-house openshift cluster, writing configuration files.
+- Taking care of our on premise openshift cluster, writing configuration files.
 - Writing CI/CD scripts.
 - Defining policies and constraints for projects